Heritage House Governing Body

-The Interim Executive Body following the guidance of the Personal and Personal Attributes guidance taken from the Department of Education’s Competency Framework for Governance January 2017.
+The Governing Body following the guidance of the Personal and Personal Attributes guidance taken from the Department of Education’s Competency Framework for Governance January 2017.

 Principles and personal attributes